Dusky Footed Woodrat, Neotoma fuscipes

 Bobcats, coyotes, foxes, owls, and hawks are among the predators of woodrats.
 Woodrats' main defense strategy is staying under cover, hidden from predators.

 Dusky footed woodrats are considered an indicator species in their habitat, because changes in the health of the ecosystem tend to first be visible within the woodrat population.
-Because of this, and due to their limited habitat, they are a protected species.
+Their presence also benefits other species in the ecosystem by providing shelter for other animals such as mice, insects, and lizards within their nests.

 Dusky-footed woodrats live in colonies, with many nests in one general area and one rat per nest.
 They mainly come out of their nests at night.
 When leaving their nests, woodrats typically follow a path above the ground, such as on tree branches, or in thick vegetation, to avoid being seen by predators.